 Aid and Attendance is a benefit available to veterans, their spouses, widows or widowers.
-This benefit is available to help offset some of the cost of nursing homes, assisted living communities, and personal
+This benefit is available to help offset some of the cost of nursing homes, assisted living communities, and personal expenses.

 The monthly benefit is as follows, in most cases, the maximum amount is the actual benefit amount.